Fujifilm XF 35mm f2 Review

 Aperture ring

-Like all other Fujinon lenses, the XF 35mm f/2 has the similar standard in build quality that Fujifilm abides by.
-It has an all metal exterior construction that feels premium when handling it.
-It has a manual aperture ring that clicks into place with confidence, and has a 1/3 adjustment with each step.
+Like all other Fujinon lenses, the XF 35mm f/2 has a similar standard in build quality that Fujifilm abides by.
+It has an all metal exterior construction that feels premium when handling it, with a manual aperture ring that clicks into place with confidence, and has a 1/3 stop adjustment per step.

 Focus ring

 The focus ring has a decent throw to it, and like most other Fujifilm X lenses, it uses the focus by wire technology.
-Some people hate it as it’s not as consistent and precise, which is something I never found to be true with the precision part.
+Some people hate it as it’s not as consistent and precise, which is something I never found to be the case on the precision part.

 Focus by wire means that the focus ring doesn’t have a “hard stop” at the closest focusing distance to infinity and will just keep on rotating.